Joaozoi/Joaozoi/README.md

-- 👋 Hi, I’m João Pedro
+- 👋 Hi, I’m João Pedro Zabarella
 - 👀 I’m interested in IT in Senac
 - 🌱 I’m currently learning programming, database and automation
 - 💞️ I’m looking to collaborate on Java, ADS and cybersecurity